 We may deny your request to inspect and copy your protected health information in certain limited circumstances.
 If you are denied access to your protected health information, you may request that the denial be reviewed.
 Another licensed health care professional selected by our organization will review your request and the denial.
 The person conducting the review will not be the person who initially denied your request.
 We will comply with the outcome of this review.

 - Right to an accounting of disclosures.
-You have the right to request an accounting of the disclosures, which we have made of your protected health information.
-This accounting will not include disclosures of protected health information that we made for purposes of treatment, payment, or health care operations.
+You have the right to request an accounting of the disclosures, that we have made of your protected health information.
+This accounting will not include disclosures of protected health information that we made for purposes of treatment, payment or health care operations.

-To request an accounting of disclosures, you must submit your request in writing to The Risk Manager or Privacy Officer.
+To request an accounting of disclosures, you must submit your request in writing to the Privacy Officer.
 Your request must state a time period, which may not be longer than six (6) years prior to the date of your request and may not include dates before April 14, 2003.
 Your request should indicate in what form you want to receive the accounting (for example, on paper or via electronic means).
-The first accounting that you request within a twelve (12)-month period will be free.
+The first accounting that you request within a twelve-month period will be free.
 For additional accounting, we may charge you for the costs of providing the accounting.
 We will notify you of the cost involved, and you may choose to withdraw or modify your request at that time before any costs are incurred.